 A brand pays you to mention a product or service

-A brand or advertiser pays you or gives you something free (like the product or invitation to an event) with the expectation that you’ll mention a product
+A brand gives you something for free with the expectation that you’ll mention the product or service

-You have a close family connection or an agreement with another person to post or review
+You have a close family connection with the company.

 2. Disclose it Properly

--You can’t make up claims about a product that the advertiser can’t prove.
-So don’t say a lotion cures eczema if the brand doesn’t claim that.
-Otherwise, you’re liable for misleading customers.
+You can’t make up claims about a product or service.
+For example, you can’t say that a lotion cures eczema when the company can’t prove that.
+Otherwise, you’ll be liable for misleading customers.